NixxeN001/Sorting-Algorithms/README.md

 ![](https://github.com/NixxeN001/Sorting-Algorithms/blob/master/TestClass.PNG)

 Each field of the test class can be compared to each other, I used to ICompaerer Interface to achieve this.
+The class will sort the List based on the provided comparer.

+I took the sorted List and JSON serialized it into JSON format.